Jturesson90/LatestNewsFromExpressen/README.md

 One thought is when user clicks the fragment with more description it will switch the page for an fullscreen view of the article.

-Put the listView in its own fragment class.
+Put the listView in its own fragment class for better Object oriented programming.